Metadata intelligence for publishers

 Readers search for books in language that is rarely the same as the language in publisher catalogs.
 For fifteen years we have specialized in closing that gap, combining retailer search data, editorial judgment, and proprietary research methods developed across hundreds of thousands of titles.
 Each engagement is list-specific.
 Nothing we deliver is templated.

-Read about our methodology →Notes from the Field
+Read about our methodology →

 Occasional writing on metadata, discoverability, and the economics of publishing online.
 Sent a few times a year.
 Read on site, or have it sent to you.